 We appreciated the fact that Andi wanted us to be very hands on.
 He handled the most difficult of tasks.
 Probably because he didn’t want a couple of newbies sinking his boat, but overall he had us do everything.
 Experience is the best teacher and he was great about giving us detailed instructions.
 Following his instructions, we went through the mechanics of sailing around the lake.

 We took turns with all of the aspects involved with sailing the Surprise Cruiser.

-Imagine only being able to go in one direction and having to wait until the wind changed to a new direction that you wanted to go in.
+Imagine only being able to only sail in one direction.
+You’d hav to wait until the wind changed each time you wanted to go in a new direction.
 You could be there for days waiting for the weather to cooperate.
 That’s why learning to tack was important.
 Taking a lesson from an experienced sailor answered questions that we didn’t even know enough to ask before we started.

 Sailing is a much different experience depending on the conditions you’re sailing in.
-The water in Lake Lucerne was clear and calm making it easier for us to focus on learning the basics without the added challenges that sailing on the ocean could bring.
+The water in Lake Lucerne was clear and calm.
+That made it easier for us to focus on learning the basics without the added challenges that sailing on the ocean could bring.
 Learning to navigate is a whole other skill in itself and one that we would also have to learn.
 The only way to get good at it is to sail as much as possible and gain that firsthand knowledge in a variety of different conditions.
 With our love of the ocean, that is a challenge that we welcome.